Nagendra1997/libmesibo/custom.md

 }
 ```
-Sync Gradle and you are all set.
+Sync Gradle and you are all set

+## Creating UI elements

-In order to have your own custom chat layout, you need to have one MessagingActivity class and one MessagingUiFragment class.
+In order to have your own custom chat layout, you need to create your own Activity class and UIFragment class.
+In this tutorial, we will be calling them `MessagingActivity` and `MessagingUiFragment`.

-MessagingActivity.java loads MessagingUIFragment which has MesiboRecyclerView and Adapter.
-MesiboUiFragment has your custom view.
+`MessagingActivity.java` loads `MessagingUIFragment` which has MesiboRecyclerView and Adapter.

-Lets create them one by one:
+Lets implement them one by one:

 ## 1. Create MessagingUIFragment.java

-Create the MessagingUiFragment that extends MesiboMessagingFragment.
+MesiboUiFragment extends MesiboMessagingFragment present in the core Mesibo Library.
+Here, we will be creating our custom view.
+The UI will be updated from this fragment.

+The basic function structure should look like below.
+This is similar to the implementation of a RecyclerView and Adapter.

 ```java
 public class MessagingUiFragment extends MesiboMessagingFragment implements MesiboRecycleViewHolder.Listener {